oscarlevin/pretext-tools/README.md

 ### Snippets

 PreTeXt has a lot of markup to describe the structure of the document.
-To vastly speed up the authoring of the documents, the extension provides _snippets_ for almost all of the supported tags and attributes of PreTeXt.
+To vastly speed up the authoring of the documents, the extension provides autocomplete _snippets_ for almost all of the supported tags and attributes of PreTeXt.
 As you type, if you start typing a tag, such as `<example>`, autocomplete will pop up a menu at your cursor suggesting this tag.
 If you hit ENTER (or if configured, TAB), then the snippet will expand and put your cursor in the right spot to start typing the statement of the example.

 ![animation showing snippets](assets/snippets.gif "snippet example")